 I personally don’t think so, I see it as a way of getting to the painting process much quicker and making the best use of my time.
 I see graphite paper as another tool; one that can be used to give everyone the confidence to have a go at painting, whether they can draw or not.
 Everyone can then start with an accurate outline drawing, and to be honest this is probably one of the most critical stages with a realistic painting.

 There are many people who want to learn to paint, they don’t want to learn to draw!
 They want to learn how to hold a brush, mix and apply paint, work with colours, washes and detail.
 Tracing an outline can also remove the need to erase drawing errors.
 Watercolour paper can be easily damaged, and those errors will show as soon as you start to add washes – no one wants that.
 In my opinion, tools are there to be used, and graphite paper is simply a fantastic tool.
 It opens the doors, so we can all draw and paint in watercolour if we want!

 At the end of the day, the decision is up to you; we all have control of our own painting journey, and we do what feels right and works for us.
 Why not have a go at both, draw your image freehand and also trace it.
 Paint one or both of your outline drawings and see which method you found the most enjoyable and rewarding?

 Now you know my thoughts, what are your feelings about this subject – post a comment below, I would love to know whether you think you can paint in watercolour if you can’t draw.

 Keep those brushes wet,

 Just a little after thought….

-Should you have only just found me and have stumbled upon this page, both these robins are available as PDF downloads here on my website.
+Should you have only just found me and have stumbled upon this page, both these robins are available as PDF downloads within my online shop.
 The one immediately above is also available as a FREE real time video tutorial when you join my website on a Free Membership.
 Have fun.